 The highly reliable ID tag —

-From a distance, ID tags are usually about the size of a return address label, and they frequently contain just two things: the organizations name and a unique serial number.
+From a distance, ID tags are usually about the size of a return address label, and they frequently contain just two things: the organizations name and a unique number.
 That’s it!
 There are no fancy electronics and, often, not even a barcode.

 Enterprise asset management

 ID tags come in many shapes, sizes, colors and materials.
 But they are much more than a mere sticker.
 They are advanced technology.
 They all use industrial glue on the back and have a surface that is tamper resistant.
-Once the adhesive has set, they are extremely difficult to pull off or scrape off.
+Once the adhesive has set, they are extremely difficult to pull or scrape off.

 Think of the registration tags for motor vehicles.
 They come in many shapes, sizes and designs.
 Whether on the license plate or inside the windshield, they require significant effort to remove.